The 2024 Public Interest Awards will be held Tuesday, April 16, 2024

 The Chicago-Kent College of Law Public Interest Awards is the premier annual event for students, alumni, and community partners who have shown true commitment to volunteer service.
-Typically held at the Conviser Law Center in Spring, the PIA honors students who have dedicated hundreds of hours of their time; features alumni speakers who are leaders in their fields; and recognizes outside organizations that have worked closely with Chicago-Kent.
+Held at the Conviser Law Center in Spring, the PIA honors students who have dedicated hundreds of hours of their time; features alumni speakers who are leaders in their fields; and recognizes outside organizations that have worked closely with Chicago-Kent.

 The event’s signature honor is the Ronald W. Staudt Public Interest Partner Award, which goes to a community partner that has shown remarkable commitment to Chicago-Kent and has provided unique and/or ongoing opportunities to its students.